Here's how to replace your Mac battery

 2. Check your battery status

-Thankfully, Apple doesn't leave you in the dark when it comes to the health of a Mac battery.
+Thankfully, Apple doesn't leave you in the dark when it comes to a Mac battery's health.

 You can check its status and its current cycle count pretty easily.
 To check the cycle count, follow these steps:

-- Go to the Apple () menu in the top toolbar (also search via System Information using Siri or Spotlight Search)
+- Go to the Apple () menu in the top toolbar and choose About This Mac.

-- It also provides a Condition status of your battery
+- It also provides the Condition status of your battery.

 Within System Information, it should also show one of four possible health statuses: